History of Filipino Americans: Immigration history

-The second wave was during the period when the Philippines were a territory of the United States; as U.S. Nationals, Filipinos were unrestricted from immigrating to the US by the Immigration Act of 1917 that restricted other Asians.
+The second wave was when the Philippines was a territory of the United States; as U.S. nationals, Filipinos were unrestricted from immigrating to the U.S. by the Immigration Act of 1917 which restricted other Asians.
 This wave of immigration has been referred to as the manong generation.
 Filipinos of this wave came for different reasons, but the majority were laborers, predominantly Ilocano and Visayans.
 This wave of immigration was distinct from other Asian Americans, due to American influences, and education, in the Philippines; therefore they did not see themselves as aliens when they immigrated to the United States.
 By 1920, the Filipino population in the mainland U.S. rose from nearly 400 to over 5,600.
-Then in 1930, the Filipino-American population exceeded 45,000, including over 30,000 in California and 3,400 in Washington.
-During the early 20th Century, anti-miscegenation laws began to impact Filipino Americans attempting to marry whites or Hispanics; in 1933 California reaffirmed its laws specifying that Filipinos could not marry Whites or Hispanics.
+Then in 1930, the Filipino American population exceeded 45,000, including over 30,000 in California and 3,400 in Washington.
+During the early 20th century, anti-miscegenation laws began to impact Filipino Americans attempting to marry non-Filipinos, with some able to legalize their unions, and others not; in 1933 California amended its laws to specify that Filipinos could not marry Whites.

 During the Great Depression, Filipino Americans were also affected, losing jobs, and being the target of race-based violence.
 This wave of immigration ended due to the Philippine Independence Act in 1934, which restricted immigration to 50 persons a year.

-Beginning in 1901, Filipinos were allowed to enlist in the United States Navy.
-While serving, Filipino Sailors would bring over their spouse from the Philippines, or marry a spouse in the United States, parenting and raising children who would be part of a distinct Navy-related Filipino American immigrant community.
-Before the end of World War I, Filipino sailors were allowed to serve in a number of ratings; however, due to a rules change during the interwar period, Filipino sailors were restricted to officers' stewards and mess attendants.
-Filipinos who immigrated to the United States, due to their military service, were exempt to quota restrictions placed on Filipino immigration at the time.
-This ended in 1946, following the independence of the Philippines from the United States, but resumed in 1947 due to language inserted into the Military Base Agreement between the United States and the Republic of the Philippines.
-In 1973, Admiral Zumwalt removed the restrictions on Filipino sailors, allowing them to enter any rate they qualified for; in 1976 there were about 17,000 Filipinos serving in the United States Navy.
-Navy based immigration of Philippine citizens stopped with the expiration of the military bases agreement in 1992.
+Beginning in 1901, Filipinos were allowed to enlist in the U.S. Navy.
+While serving, Filipino sailors would bring over their spouse from the Philippines, or marry a spouse in the U.S., parenting and raising children who would be part of a distinct Navy-related Filipino American immigrant community.
+Before the end of World War I, Filipino sailors were allowed to serve in several ratings; however, due to a rule change during the interwar period, Filipino sailors were restricted to officers' stewards and mess attendants.
+Filipinos who immigrated to the United States, due to their military service, were exempt from quota restrictions placed on Filipino immigration at the time.
+This ended in 1946, following the independence of the Philippines from the U.S., but resumed in 1947 due to language inserted into the Military Base Agreement between the U.S. and the Republic of the Philippines.
+In 1973, Admiral Elmo Zumwalt removed the restrictions on Filipino sailors, allowing them to enter any rate they qualified for; in 1976 about 17,000 Filipinos serving in the U.S. Navy.
+Navy-based immigration of Philippine citizens stopped with the expiration of the Military Bases Agreement in 1992.